kognetiks/kognetiks-chatbot/readme.txt

 = Which OpenAI model does the plugin use? =

 Current the plugin uses the gpt-3.5-turbo model from OpenAI.
 This is the same model used in the ChatGPT product.

+== Screenshots ==

+1. Inital Chatbot ChatGPT display
+2. Ask Chatbot ChatGPT any question
+3. Get a resposne from ChatbotChatGPT

 == Changelog ==